Gebreegziabher/fleet-management-and-rental-system/README.md

-# Real-time Job Postings System
+# Car Fleet Management and Rental System

 This is a project of light-weight Spring Boot apps used to manage and maintain list of cars and allow customers to search, reserve and rent cars.